Solar-network/docs/docs/sdk/python/crypto/api-documentation.md

 def __init__(self, transaction):
 ```

-Create a new serializer instance
+Create a new serialiser instance

 #### Parameters